Student Handbook: Global Edition

-The Office of Career Support Services offers resources to help students develop lifelong career management skills and compete successfully in a global work force.
+The Office of Career Services offers resources to help students develop lifelong career management skills and compete successfully in a global work force.
 Staff provides a personalized and professional approach to individual career planning and assists students in making short- and long-term career decisions.
 Workshops on résumé and cover letter writing, interviewing techniques, and successful job searches assist students in developing the outstanding self- marketing skills and materials that get noticed by prospective employers.
-The online job bank hosted in at NYIT in New York lists full-time, part-time, and summer positions as well as information about local employers and job search techniques.
+The online job bank lists full-time, part-time, and summer positions as well as information about local employers and job search techniques.

-With NYIT Career Net, the Central Office of Career Services online career management system, students can post or find employment opportunities, register for on-campus career events, send themselves e-mail updates, manage all job search-related documents, keep track of their job search schedule, and much more.
-Computerized tests and profiling software can suggest career options based a student’s interests and skills.
+With NYIT Handshake, the Office of Career Services online career management system, students can post or find employment opportunities, register for on-campus career events, send themselves e-mail updates, manage all job search-related documents, keep track of their job search schedule, and much more.
+Computerized tests and profiling software can suggest career options based a student's interests and skills.

 ADMISSIONS AND REGISTRATION OFFICE

 The Admissions and Registration Office provides information about programs, applications for admission, class schedules, academic forms, registration, transfer student information and forms, graduation applications, transcript requests, and grade processing, among other enrollment-related activities.

 The Bursar/Accounts Office is where the students and their parents pay tuition and fees and receive information on payment dates and payment plans.
 Responsibility for meeting college costs rests with the student and the student's family.
 It is also the student's responsibility to follow up on financial paperwork to ensure everything is in order.